 When certain labels like a boyfriend, girlfriend, or any other come into the equation, a commitment-phobic looks for an exit strategy.

 These people end their relationships for trivial matters.
 They will not provide you with logical reasoning.
-Their fear for long-term relationships steals their ability to run them smoothly, and they stir up minor issues to break the tie.
+Their fear of long-term relationships steals their ability to run them smoothly, and they stir up minor issues to break the tie.

 3. Not reaching the finish line

 Not being able to complete projects and leaving them halfway highlights a person’s ability not to be able to make decisions.
 This trait is seen in people who have commitment issues.

-As these people are not able to take their relationships and work on them, they prefer leaving them in the middle rather than taking firm decisions.
+As these people cannot take their relationships and work on them, they prefer leaving them in the middle rather than taking firm decisions.

 4. The future